d2l-ai/d2l-en/chapter_appendix_math/distributions.md

 ## Discrete Uniform

-The next random variable encountered is a discrete uniform distribution.
-For our discussion here, we will assume that it is on the integers $\{1, 2,\ldots, n\}$, however any other set of values can be freely chosen.
+The next commonly encountered random variable encountered is a discrete uniform.
+For our discussion here, we will assume that it is supported on the integers $\{1,2,\ldots, n\}$, however any other set of values can be freely chosen.
 The meaning of the word *uniform* in this context is that every possible value is equally likely.
-The probability for each value $i \in \{1, 2, 3,\ldots, n\}$ is $p_i = \frac{1}{n}$.
-We will denote this relationship as
+The probability for each value $i \in \{1,2,3,\ldots,n\}$ is $p_i = \frac{1}{n}$.
+We will denote a random variable $X$ with this distribution as

 $$
 X \sim \mathrm{Uniform}(n).